 When purchasing a set of irons, you will generally notice that they are sold in sets of up to 9.
-Within these sets, there are a range of irons which are numbered to correspond to their loft.
+Within these sets, there is a range of irons which are numbered to correspond to their loft.
 The long irons within the sets are usually numbers 2,3 and 4, although many people in this day and age don’t usually carry a 2 or 3 iron.

 Mid-irons are usually between 5 and 7 and the shorter irons are usually numbers 8 and 9.
 Other short irons such as pitching wedge, attack wedge, and a sand wedge are also included.

 The benefits of this type of hybrid set are clear.
-The cavity back short irons give more forgiveness and better control when it comes to shorter shots such as into greens.
-The hollow back mid irons move the center of gravity and weight of the club head lower and further back, this allows for the club to produce easy hit high and mid iron shots.
+The cavity-back short irons give more forgiveness and better control when it comes to shorter shots such as into greens.
+The hollow back mid irons move the center of gravity and weight of the clubhead lower and further back, this allows for the club to produce easy hit high and mid-iron shots.

 These are amongst the most commonly chosen shafts when it comes to irons.
 Steel is strong and heavier than graphite, meaning it produces less flex, helping to be more consistent and more accurate.
 The carbon/stainless steel which is used in the shafts is thick and offers consistent torque and flexibility, allowing for the same flex and stiffness in your 4 iron as you have in your 8 iron.
-The lower price and higher durability of the metal makes it one of the most popular choices amongst golfers.
+The lower price and higher durability of the metal make it one of the most popular choices amongst golfers.

 When it comes to irons, graphite usually isn’t a common material to use, but due to the lightweight and flexible properties of the material, it has a great advantage over some of the other materials.
 This helps to increase your swing speed and also unlock more distance in your game.

-There are a few drawbacks when it comes to graphite, this being the feel you receive from the shaft.
-A stiff graphite shaft will not have the same feel as a stiff steel shaft, this may mean that the feel may differ slightly through a graphite-shafted set of irons.
+There are a few drawbacks when it comes to graphite, this being the feeling you receive from the shaft.
+A stiff graphite shaft will not have the same feel as a stiff steel shaft, this may mean that they feel may differ slightly through a graphite-shafted set of irons.
 The price for graphite shafts is also another drawback, this being down to the process to make them, which can become very expensive.